sleepyjaree/cdp/source/COMP163/reading.rst

 * O. Levin's `Discrete Mathematics <../OER/Levin.pdf>`_ (distributed under a CC BY SA license).
 * J. Aspnes' `Notes on Discrete Mathematics <../OER/Aspnes.pdf>`_ (distributed under a CC BY SA license).
 * J. Erickson's book on `Algoritnms <../OER/Erickson.pdf>`_ (distributed under a CC BY SA license).

+In addition to the material above, this website comprises brief notes on key topics that are covered in COMP 163.